lachlanmcdonald/magicavoxel-shaders/README.md

 ![Shader preview](/img/soil.png?raw=true)

-Adds voxels on top of your selected colour if there is empty space. `index` is the color index of the voxels to add. `n` is the number of voxels above each voxel to check.
+The `soil` shader adds voxels, set to the color passed as `index`, on top of voxels matching your selected colour.
+Voxels are only added if there empty space.
+By default, voxels are added if there is at least one empty space above, however you can adjust the number of voxels that are checked with `n`.
 For example, in the images above a `n` of `1` and `10` were used respectively.

 <h3 id="soil2_shader">soil2</h3>